 Yes, we are open!

 Our staff is committed to helping with all of your pharmacy needs in a safe and convenient manner.
+Our location is now open and accessible to those wishing to shop within our pharmacy and convenience store – but don’t forget your mask, please!

 The UCF Pharmacy is a state-of-the-art facility located inside the Health Center.
 Our Pharmacists are passionate about patient education and providing excellent customer service.